 Tip: Headroom is increased as the dB value decreases.

 The trim setting allows you to compensate for gain changes introduced by the summing headroom and impedance controls, and allows you to increase or decrease the overall level of the summing bus.
 You can rotate the knob or double-click it to type a value.
-This continuous knob lets you adjust the level at the input of the 1272 line amplifier.
+This continuous knob lets you adjust the level at the output from the 1272 line amplifier.
 The available range is ±6 dB.

 This setting changes the impedance character of the bus or Main channel from low to high impedance.
 The default is high impedance.
 The Low and High bus impedance settings provide different audio character and gain levels, and one or the other might be more appropriate for your audio material and bus.
 Generally, the Low impedance setting is louder than the unprocessed audio.
 Impedance offers different tonal options by switching the input impedance of the 1272 line amplifier.
 300 Ohm (LO) and 1200 Ohm (HI) values are available.
 Click the Impedance switch to toggle the value.